This article originally appeared on VICE UK.

 Tattoos, famously, are permanent.
-Well, they are unless you buy a bunch of transfers to see what it's like to live with Post Malone's face for a day, or practise stick 'n' poking your zodiac constellation on your ankle so poorly it falls out after two weeks.
+Well, they are unless you buy a bunch of fake ones to see what it's like to live with Post Malone's face for a day, or practice stick 'n' poking your zodiac constellation on your ankle so poorly it falls out after two weeks.

 But where is it most and least painful to get a tattoo?
 Splitting the body into four sections, I spoke to two tattoo artists to hear their thoughts.

-Based on what I know about falling over as a kid and landing on my head, it seems that getting a tattoo there would also be pretty sore.
+Based on what I know about falling over as a kid and landing on my head, it seems that getting a tattoo there would also be pretty painful.
 Poppy Segger, a 23-year-old tattoo artist who's appeared on BBC3's A Tattoo to Change Your Life, tells me more.
-“My throat and the back of my head were really painful; a sharp and hot pain,” she says.
-“The head, not so much – it was much less sensitive for me.
+“My throat and the back of my head were really painful; It was a sharp and hot pain,” she says.
+“The head, not so much—it was much less sensitive for me.
 But my tattoos are small and on my face, generally quite easy to cope with.”

-However, Keely Rutherford, a 35-year-old tattoo artist from London, reckons the top of the head is sorest.
-“I haven’t had much experience tattooing actual heads, but from seeing some friends have theirs done the top seams pretty brutal but not so bad round the sides.”
+However, Keely Rutherford, a 35-year-old tattoo artist from London, believes the top of the head is the worst.
+“I haven’t had much experience tattooing actual heads, but from seeing some friends have theirs done, the top seams pretty brutal but not so bad around the sides.”

 Both agree on one thing: the lower neck, which was “pretty rough” for Rutherford and “horrendous” for Segger.

 If your pain threshold isn't very high, it might be worth holding off with that huge Minas Tirith-inspired castle you want blasted across your chest.
-Both Segger and Rutherford reckon the chest area kills.
+Both Segger and Rutherford think the chest area kills.
 “Mine sucked.
 I think most people would agree.
-Sternum, I felt like I was being sliced open,” Rutherford says.
+When I was getting my sternum done, I felt like I was being sliced open,” Rutherford says.
 Lovely.

-Similarly, Segger tells me that “generally speaking, anything on the torso, back or front, is gonna suck.
-Nearly my whole torso is covered, and I’d say inside the belly button is pretty gross and my back was all pretty painful.”
+Similarly, Segger tells me that “generally speaking, anything on the torso, back, or front, is going to suck.
+Nearly my entire torso is covered, and I’d say inside the belly button is pretty gross and my back was all pretty painful.”

 The arms, it seems, are the most sensible place to dip your toe in.
 “Arms are pretty chilled apart from the inner bicep and elbow; the rest is fine,” Rutherford says.
 Segger agrees: “Arms are generally a good place to start when getting tattooed; it's a very common place for one to get their first tattoo.”